bfeitknecht/vault/vault/sem1/AuD/UE/U9/AuD_U9_bf.md

 (b) For a longest directed path $P : v_0, \dots , v_l$ in $G$, the endpoint has to be a sink.

 **Proof/Counterexample:**
 The correctness of this statement depends on the nature of the graph.
-Let's consider the case where
+Let's consider the case where $G$

 ```mermaid
 graph TD;